nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="json"></a> JSON

-The JSON response contains all the fields in the ATOM response, plus the associations field, which contains the concept ids of variables and services that are associated with the collection.
+The JSON response contains all the fields in the ATOM response, plus the the following fields:

+* associations - a map of the concept ids of variables and services that are associated with the collection.
+* platforms - a list of platform short names of the collection.

 __Example__